seungsang00/Phovis-client/.github/ISSUE_TEMPLATE/issue-card.md

 ---
-name: Task register
+name: Issue Card
-about: new Task Card
+about: new Issue Card
 title: CHANGE
 labels: HOT, new task
 assignees: ''